goapsych0/ctf/squarectf_2018/C8/README.md

 ![glyphs](read_font_online_download_4_glyphs_Screenshot.png?raw=true)

 Looking at this, and I mentioned it earlier, what changes in the file here is which glyph gets assigned to which ID.
 But the relation between the glyph symbol itself and its contour is exactly the same all the time.
 Therefore if you generate the files from the glyph table with ttx command shown above you will get (almost) the exact same files.
-For the same glyph the will only differ in the name attribute.
+For the same glyph they will only differ in the name attribute.
-Show below are lines from those files were I added a **sym** attribute that will map the glyph sym to this file.
+Shown below are lines from those files were I added a **sym** attribute that will map the glyph sym to this file.
 Then we can do a lookup glyph contour to symbol.

 ```